rfhayn/grocery-recipe-manager/docs/current-story.md

 ---

-## 🚀 **NEXT: M7.1.3 PHASE 1.1 PART 3 - NORMALIZATION HELPER FUNCTIONS**
+## 🚀 **NEXT: M7.1.3 PHASE 1.2 - REPOSITORY PATTERN IMPLEMENTATION**

 **Status**: 🚀 READY TO START
-**Estimated Time**: 1-1.5 hours
+**Estimated Time**: 3-4 hours
 **Implementation Guide**: `docs/next-prompt.md`

-### **What Part 3 Will Do**
+### **What Phase 1.2 Will Do**

-Refactor normalization logic from inline code into entity extension helper functions for better maintainability and reusability.
+**Goal**: Implement repository pattern for all 4 entities to prevent duplicates when creating new records.
+Use semantic keys to query before creating, ensuring uniqueness at application level.

-1. **Category Extension** (15-20 min)
+1. **CategoryRepository** (45-60 min)
-   - Add `static func normalizedName(from:) -> String` helper
-   - Update `populateCategorySemanticKeys()` to use helper
-   - Add tests in population function
+   - `findOrCreate(name:)` using normalizedName
+   - Returns existing or creates new
+   - Validates all category creation goes through repository

-2. **IngredientTemplate Extension** (15-20 min)
+2. **IngredientTemplateRepository** (45-60 min)
-   - Add `static func canonicalName(from:) -> String` helper
-   - Update `populateIngredientTemplateSemanticKeys()` to use helper
-   - Add tests in population function
+   - `findOrCreate(name:category:)` using canonicalName
+   - Returns existing or creates new
+   - Validates all template creation goes through repository

-3. **PlannedMeal Extension** (15-20 min)
+3. **PlannedMealRepository** (45-60 min)
-   - Add `static func generateSlotKey(date:mealType:) -> String` helper
-   - Update `populatePlannedMealSemanticKeys()` to use helper
-   - Add tests in population function
+   - `findOrCreate(date:mealType:recipe:)` using slotKey
+   - Returns existing or creates new
+   - Validates all meal planning goes through repository

-4. **Recipe Extension** (15-20 min)
+4. **RecipeRepository** (45-60 min)
-   - Add `static func titleKey(from:) -> String` helper
-   - Update `populateRecipeSemanticKeys()` to use helper
-   - Add tests in population function
+   - WARNING: Recipes ALLOW duplicates (by design)
+   - `findSimilar(title:)` for user warnings only
+   - Does NOT prevent duplicates - titleKey for detection only

-### **Benefits of Helper Functions**
+### **Benefits of Repository Pattern**
-- Single source of truth for normalization logic
-- Reusable in repository pattern (Phase 1.2)
-- Easier to test and maintain
+- Application-level duplicate prevention
-- Consistent normalization across app
+- Consistent query-before-create logic
+- Clean separation of concerns
+- Prepares for Phase 1.3 constraints

+### **Files to Create**
+- `CategoryRepository.swift`
+- `IngredientTemplateRepository.swift`
+- `PlannedMealRepository.swift`
+- `RecipeRepository.swift`

 ### **Files to Modify**
-- `Category+CoreDataClass.swift` - Add helper function
-- `IngredientTemplate+CoreDataClass.swift` - Add helper function
-- `PlannedMeal+CoreDataClass.swift` - Add helper function
+- All view models that create entities
-- `Recipe+CoreDataClass.swift` - Add helper function
+- `Persistence.swift` - Sample data creation
-- `forager/Persistence.swift` - Update population functions to use helpers
+- Any direct entity creation code

 ### **Acceptance Criteria**
-- ✅ All 4 helper functions implemented
+- ✅ All 4 repositories implemented
-- ✅ All 4 population functions refactored
+- ✅ All entity creation uses repositories
+- ✅ Duplicate prevention working (except recipes)
 - ✅ App builds and launches successfully
-- ✅ Fresh install test passes (delete app, run, verify migration)
-- ✅ Idempotency test passes (run again, verify skip)
+- ✅ Manual testing: Try creating duplicate categories/templates
 - ✅ Zero regressions

 ---